John Kirkham Law

 - Most fidelity policies do not delineate, on a crime-by-crime basis, what convictions constitute grounds for cancellation.
 Instead, a broad “dishonest acts” clause is used.
 Brokers are unlikely to prove informative on this front, and may in fact be barred from opining by law or company policy.

-- Effective January 1, 2019, specific fidelity coverage is now required by Civil Code section 5806.
+- Specific fidelity coverage is now required by Civil Code section 5806.
 What are boards to do if their available marketplace of insurers indicate that they will decline to offer or terminate fidelity coverage if a candidate is elected to the board, but the insurers' grounds are not a past criminal conviction?

 - In a related vein, what if the available marketplace does not prevent purchase or terminate, but instead prohibitively prices premiums.
 Is there any markup which would permit a valid disqualification?